-Randy's, a family-owned restaurant chain operating in Alabama, has grown to the point where expansion throughout the entire Southeast is feasible.
+Randy's, a family-owned restaurant chain operating in Alabama, has grown to the point at which expansion throughout the entire Southeast is feasible.
 The proposed expansion would require the firm to raise about \$15 million in new capital.
-Because Randy's currently has a debt ratio of 50%, and also because the family members already have all their personal wealth invested in the company, the family would like to sell common stock to the public to raise the \$15 million.
-However, the family does want to retain voting control.
-You have been asked to brief the family members on the issues involved by answering the following questions:
+Because Randy's currently has a debt ratio of 50% and because family members already have all their personal wealth invested in the company, the family would like to sell common stock to the public to raise the \$15 million.
+However, the family wants to retain voting control.
+You have been asked to brief family members on the issues involved by answering the following questions.

 - a.
 What agencies regulate securities markets? - b.
 How are start-up firms usually financed? - c.
-Differentiate between a private placement and a public offering.
+Differentiate between a private placement and a public offering. - d.

-- d.
 Why would a company consider going public?
 What are some advantages and disadvantages? - e.
 What are the steps of an initial public offering? - f.
 What criteria are important in choosing an investment bank? - g.
 Would companies going public use a negotiated deal or a competitive bid? - h.
 Would the sale be on an underwritten or best efforts basis? - i.
 Without actually doing any calculations, describe how the preliminary offering range for the price of an IPO would be determined. - j.
 What is a roadshow?
 What is book-building? - k.
-Describe the typical first-day return of an IPO and the long-term returns to IPO investors. - 1.
+Describe the typical first-day return of an IPO and the long-term returns to IPO - 1.
 What are the direct and indirect costs of an IPO? - m.
 What are equity carve-outs? - n.
-In what other ways are investment banks involved in issuing securities? - o.
+Describe some ways other than an IPO that companies can use to raise funds from the capital markets. - o.
+What are some other investment banking activities?
+How did these increase investment banks' risk? - p.
 What is meant by "going private"?
-What are some advantages and disadvantages? - p.
-How do companies manage the maturity structure of their debt? - q.
-Under what conditions would a firm exercise a bond call provision? - r.
-Explain how firms manage the risk structure of their debt with - (1) Project financing. - (2) Securitization.
+What are some advantages and disadvantages?
+What role do private equity funds play? - q.
+How do companies manage the maturity structure of their debt? - r.
+Under what conditions would a firm exercise a bond call provision? - s.
+Explain how firms manage the risk structure of their debt with project financing.